navpil/gupai/docs/Readme.md

  - 2 straight counts as 5
  - 5 straight counts as 4
  - Other straights count as 3

+According to Culin:

+    A ssang-syo composed of 6 pieces, which pair according to the Korean system, is called tăi-să-ttai  (Chinese, túi sz' tai), literally, "corresponding four times," and counts 4, the name referring to the count.

+It's not clear what this combination is.
+Probably it's some special ssang-syo/Dragon - but how can they be paired (except for military tiles, which cost 5)?
+Probably it's just three pairs, but why it's then called "corresponding *four* times" and why it's called ssang-syo?

 Since Sok are easy to form sometimes the game is played without them.